• Construction/Maintenance • Historical Preservation • Office/Clerical • Other • Visitor Information

 Photo Courtesy of FS

-Ranger Station and Rental Cabin Host, Stub Creek - 2018 summer season
+Ranger Station and Rental Cabin Host Couple, Stub Creek

-We are looking for outgoing, self-motivated host couples to help with site caretaking, cabin rental guest check-in, and visitor information this summer at our historic 1930's-era log cabin ranger station in northern Colorado Rockies from late May through September.
+Outgoing, self-motivated host couple needed to co-host at summer site with amazing mountain views, wildlife and a trout stream in the front yard.
+Duties include site caretaking, rental cabin guest check-in and cabin cleaning, and visitor information at historic 1930's-era log cabin ranger station in the north-central Colorado Rockies from late May through September.

 Your nearest neighbors in this gorgeous mountain setting are the moose that graze along trout-filled Stub Creek.
-Stub Creek Ranger Station offers a complete Colorado mountain package.
+Stub Creek Ranger Station offers a complete Colorado mountain package away from the bustle of city life.

-DUTIES: We are looking for couples to host, because of the duties.
-One person of the couple provides recreation information and forest map sales to visitors and rental cabin guests,and check cabin guests in/out.
-The other person performs basic grounds keeping and building maintenance, cleans one cabin and restocks with firewood, cleans an office building, and one outhouse.
+DUTIES: Two couples co-host at this site.
+For each couple, one person takes care of guests and visitors, and the other performs grounds keeping and building maintenance.
+Customer duties includes providing recreation information and forest map sales to visitors and rental cabin guests,and checking cabin guests in/out.
+Maintenance duties includes lawn mowing and basic building maintenance, cleaning guest cabin and restocking with firewood, cleaning an office building, and one outhouse.

 LOCATION: Stub Creek is located about 75 miles northwest of Fort Collins, Colorado, and about 54 miles southwest of Laramie, Wyoming.
 The easiest access for an RV is from Laramie: 36 miles of paved State Highway 10, and 18 miles of good gravel road on Colorado County Roads 103 and 99.
 From Fort Collins, it is 65 miles of paved State Highway 14, and 17 miles of gravel County Roads 103 & 99.
 Stub Creek Ranger Station is located at 8,400 in elevation.
 Summer days are mild; nights are cool.
 You may need your heater but you will not need AC